fbpx

 • The government has also moved to expand post-study residency rights, effectively doubling the period during which students can stay in the country to seek employment

 The government has put aside a budget of NT$5.2 billion (US$166 million) for the effort, which is meant to focus on recruitment for critical skill areas in technology sectors such as semiconductors.
-Taiwan further hopes that roughly two-thirds of those foreign graduates (210,000) will stay on in the country to work after graduation.
+Taiwan further hopes that roughly two-thirds of foreign graduates (210,000) will stay on in the country to work after graduation.

-That additional budget will be used to fund 10 regional student recruitment centres, in key Asian student markets, including Vietnam, Indonesia, and the Philippines.
+That additional budget will be used to fund 10 regional student recruitment centres in key Asian student markets including Vietnam, Indonesia, and the Philippines.
 It will also support expanded scholarship programmes and improved student services.

 And now Taiwan has taken steps to expand post-study work rights for visiting students.
 As of 1 January 2024, the Minister of Interior is offering foreign graduates of a Taiwanese university a streamlined process for obtaining a one-year residency extension for purposes of seeking employment after their studies.
 Graduates will have an option to stay on for a second year as well.